1998apoorvmalik/motifs-react-app/public/help-docs/overview.md

 While exhaustively enumerating all possible sequences to prove y is undesignable is infeasible, one practical approach is to identify one or more <em>rival structures</em> that are energetically favored over y across all possible sequences ($x_1$ and $x_2$).

 This is feasible because when a rival structure is similar to the target structure, the energy difference is often determined by a few critical nucleotides at sparse positions.
-The figure below illustrates an undesignable target structure from the Eterna100 benchmark, along with its corresponding (single) rival structure identified by the RIGENDE algorithm [1].
+The figure below illustrates an undesignable target structure from the Eterna100 benchmark, along with its corresponding (single) rival structure identified by the RIGENDE algorithm.

 ![Target and Rival Structure](/motifserver/help-docs/figs/rival_structure.png)